 The Samsung UNPACKED left us with a lot to think about.
 And there's a lot to love about Samsung's upcoming devices, but they remain as vulnerable to damage as their predecessors.
 Peace of mind won't be possible without an extended warranty.
 Luckily, consumers can purchase an extended warranty through Upsie

-By cutting out the middleman, Upsie saves consumers over 70 percent on their extended warranty while still offering a premium service.
+By cutting out the middleman, Upsie saves consumers money on their extended warranty while still offering a premium service.
 For example, Upsie covers accidental damage from drops and spills as well as manufacturer defects.
-They also offer two- and three-year warranty plans for long-term coverage.

 Learn More About Samsung Devices: